elite-ger/luaf/README.md

 MIT — see [LICENSE](LICENSE) for details.

-Uses Lua 5.5.0, which is also MIT licensed.
+Uses Lua 5.5.0, copyright Lua.org, PUC-Rio, also MIT licensed.